thesabinelim/comp1531-slackr/assumptions.md

     - Any valid user can see the profile of any other valid user, the token supplied is not necessarily the same user from the u_id.

+message_send:
+    - Users cannot send messages to channels they are not members of.
+Raise AccessError if this is attempted.

 message_sendlater:
+    - Users cannot send messages to channels they are not members of.
+Raise AccessError if this is attempted.
     - time_sent is a Unix timestamp.

 message_remove: